 One of the most requested fudge recipes is finally here: Maple Walnut Fudge.
-Velvety smooth fudge with chunks of walnut in every bite!
+Velvety smooth fudge with maple flavoring and chunks of walnut in every bite!

 Easy Fudge Recipe

 Maple Walnut Fudge is one of the most requested fudge recipes on the blog.
 After sharing my guide to how to make fudge, I’ve gotten tons of emails asking me if I have a great Maple Walnut Fudge recipe.

 - Made with white chocolate, marshmallow cream and maple extract, this Maple Walnut Fudge is well worth the little bit of effort it takes.

 - And, the best part is Maple Walnut Fudge–like most of my other fudge recipes–can be made well in advance.
 Perfect for keeping on hand for those last minute visits or cravings for something sweet!

 - Maple extract – Extract is much more concentrated than maple syrup and vital for infusing the fudge with real maple flavor.
 I buy mine online and use it in tons of different desserts besides this fudge too, like Maple Glazed Pumpkin Donuts and Maple Bacon Cookies.
 It gives the fudge the a hint color.
 If you can only find extract, that will work, but will leave the fudge a creamy white.

 - Walnuts – Chop into small pieces before adding to the fudge.
 Pecans are also delicious in maple fudge and would make a tasty swap here.
 You can also omit the nuts entirely for a tasty plain maple fudge.
 Toast the walnuts for best flavor!
 And buy extra so you can make our easy fantasy fudge too.